-The proposed Subject will consist of two, three-story garden-style residential buildings and one non-residential building.
-Construction is proposed to begin June 2020 and be completed June 2021.
-The utility allowances are \$94, \$120, and \$147 for the one, two, and three-bedroom units, respectively.
+The property consists of 17 one-story and townhome-style residential buildings and one community building.
+Renovation is proposed to begin in June 2020 and be completed in June 2021.
+The utility allowances for the three-bedroom units are \$95 and \$96 for the flats and townhomes, respectively.

-10. Scope of Renovations: The Subject will be new construction.
+10. Scope of Renovations: